fepegar/Merlin/documentation/inference.md

 - Image/Text contrastive embeddings
 - Image-only embeddings (provide similar functionality to Google CT Foundation)

+For a better understanding of the phenotypes and their associated PheWAS attributes, please refer to the [phenotypes](phenotypes.csv) file.

 **Please see the [demo](demo.py) for programmatic examples.**

 #### Image/Text contrastive embeddings